joeyzhouty/SC2Net/README.md

 ### SC2Net
-If you feel this codes helpful, please cite the the following two papers.
+If you feel this project helpful to your research, please cite the following two papers.

 Source codes for